sohitji725/aws-projects/Fortified Server Network Infrastructure — AWS project.md

 * **Instance SG**: inbound `8000` only from ALB SG (use security-group source); SSH inbound only from Bastion SG or admin IP.
 * **NACLs**: subnet-level allow/deny rules — ensure they do not block ALB listeners or SSH.
 Do not rely on NACLs alone for instance security.

-> Note: You requested to remove the ephemeral-range instruction — this README omits explicit ephemeral-port outbound rules (only ensure your NACLs allow legitimate return traffic for your setup).

----

 ### 11. Testing & verification